Rith239/WBA-Documentation/CyberSecurity_Task_01_RithikRaj/Screenshots/README.md

 ## Part E: Cyber Security Awareness Poster

-**Topic chosen:** `[FILL IN — e.g. Phishing Awareness / MFA / Strong Passwords]`
+**Topic chosen:** Social Engin

-Poster file included in this folder as: `awareness_poster.png`
+Poster file included in this folder as: Social Eng

-`[Brief 1-2 line description of what your poster covers]`

----

 ## Part F: Security Reflection

-`[FILL IN — write 200–300 words covering:]`
 - *What cybersecurity risks did you identify in your own digital habits?*
 - *What security improvements will you implement immediately?*
 - *Why is cybersecurity important in today's world?*

 **Draft starting point (edit/expand to reach 200–300 words and make it personal):**

-> Going through this audit, I realized that some of my digital habits had gaps I hadn't paid much attention to before — such as `[mention something specific you found, e.g. an account without MFA, an outdated system, a reused password]`.
+> Going through this audit, I realized that some of my digital habits had gaps I hadn't paid much attention to before — such as  an account without MFA, an outdated system, a reused password.
 This task helped me see that even small oversights, like skipping a system update or reusing a password across platforms, can create real vulnerabilities that attackers actively look for.
 >
-> Going forward, I plan to immediately `[mention 1-2 concrete actions, e.g. "enable MFA on all my major accounts" / "set up a password manager" / "review my firewall settings regularly"]`.
+> Going forward, I plan to immediately enable MFA on all my major accounts" / "set up a password manager" / "review my firewall settings regularly".
 These are simple changes that significantly reduce risk without requiring advanced technical knowledge.
 >
 > Cybersecurity matters today more than ever because so much of our personal, financial, and professional lives exist online.
 A single compromised account can lead to identity theft, financial loss, or reputational damage.
 As threats like phishing, ransomware, and social engineering become more sophisticated, individual awareness is often the first and most important line of defense — no firewall or antivirus can fully protect someone who unknowingly hands over their credentials.
 This task reinforced that cybersecurity isn't just a technical responsibility; it's a personal habit everyone needs to build.